Wolong National Nature Reserve: Location

-According to a 2001 research by Jianguo Liu, the rate of destruction is higher after the reserve's creation than before its creation.
-Using NASA's satellite images and records of population, Liu's research team concluded that due to tourism and the increase in local population, the reserve is facing an unprecedented threat.
-"Tourists don't think they have an impact on panda habitat, but indirectly each visitor has some impact," Liu said.
-"We don't see ourselves as a destructive force, but we are."
+According to a 2001 research, the rate of destruction is higher after the reserve's creation than before its creation due to the increase of tourism.

-Global Breeding Program
+Breeding program

+The China Conservation and Research Center for the Giant Panda engages in global cooperations with 16 zoos in 14 countries, providing the world's largest platform for the scientific research regarding the giant pandas.
+By 2019 a total of 19 other pandas have been returned to China.

-Pandas from Wolong have been loaned to zoos all over the world to ensure breeding success.
+Giant pandas from Wolong have been loaned to zoos all over the world to ensure breeding success.
 Bai Yun, who was the first female panda born at the Nature Reserve in 1991, was the first panda to be loaned to a zoo outside of China.
 From 1996 until 2019 she lived at the San Diego Zoo in California, where she gave birth to six cubs.

-When the conservation loan ended, 27 year old Bai Yun was returned to China together with her last-born old son, Xiao Liwu.
+When the conservation loan ended, 27-year-old Bai Yun was returned to China together with her last-born old son, Xiao Liwu.

-The China Conservation and Research Center for the Giant Panda engages in global cooperations with 16 zoos in 14 countries, providing the world's largest platform for the scientific research regarding the giant pandas.
-By 2019 a total of 19 other pandas have been returned to China.

 Fauna

 The giant panda is the most famous species of the reserve.
-Other typical larger Carnivora are the Ussuri dhole, Asian black bear, Asiatic golden cat, red panda, hog badger and yellow-throated marten.
+Other typical larger Carnivora are the Ussuri dhole, Asian black bear, Asiatic golden cat, clouded leopard, red panda, hog badger and yellow-throated marten.
 Hooved mammals are represented by Sichuan takins, wild boar, musk deer, mainland serows, Chinese gorals, tufted deer and sambar deer.
 Other noticeable mammals include golden snub-nosed monkeys, Tibetan macaques, complex-toothed flying squirrels, bamboo rats, and porcupines.
 Because the reserve comprises different altitudes, it includes tropical and temperate climate zones and harbors species typically for the tropics, like sambar deer as well as species from temperate regions, like white-lipped deer, snow leopards and Turkestan lynxes.

 Camera-trap surveys conducted in the reserve area between 2005 and 2009 did not record any leopard.
 In 2018, a leopard was photographed by a camera trap at an elevation of 4080 m.
 The same camera, installed in 2017, also captured images of snow leopards seven times.